-Now, don’t let me stop you doing that if that is really what you want to do but most people I talk to want to have some balance in the time they spending working and the time they spend developing other aspects of their lives.
+Now, don’t let me stop you doing that if that is really what you want to do, but most people I talk to want to have some work/life balance and this can only happen if you are deliberate about allocating time to the ‘life’ part.

 Treat the other aspects of your lives as tasks that should be allocated time.
 They are equally (if not more so) as important as your study, so why wouldn’t you schedule them?